ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/05-open-addressing.md

 Note that a cluster can consist of elements that all have different hash codes and different home positions -- as long as the neighbouring slots are occupied they all belong to the same cluster.
 Therefore it's not only important that the hash function gives different hash codes for different elements -- ideally the hash codes should be spread apart as much as possible, even if the elements themselves are very close to each other.

-It is possible to reduce some clustering by using different probing strategies than simple linear probing, see section 12.XX for more details.
+It is possible to reduce some clustering by using different probing strategies than simple linear probing, see section @sec:different-probing-strategies for more details.

 #### Deleting